mulesoft-labs/data-weave-cli/README.md

 .%%%%%...%%..%%....%%....%%..%%...%%.%%...%%%%%%..%%..%%....%%....%%%%%%.
 .........................................................................

-    --eval                                 Evaluates the script instead of
+    --eval                                 Executes the script but it
-                                           writing it.
+                                           doesn't use the writer.
+This is
+                                           useful when launching a
+                                           webserver.
- -f,--file <file-path>                     Specifies output file for the
+ -f,--file <file-path>                     Specifies the DataWeave file
-                                           transformation if not standard
-                                           output will be used.
+                                           path to execute.
     --help                                 Shows the help.
  -i,--input <input-name input-path>        Declares a new input.
+    --migrate <dw1-file-path>              Migrates a DW1 file to DW2 and
+                                           outputs the result.
  -o,--output <output-path>                 Specifies output file for the
                                            transformation if not standard
                                            output will be used.
  -p,--parameter <param-name param-value>   Parameter to be passed.
+All
+                                           input parameters are accessible
+                                           through the variable `params`
+                                           of type object.
     --privileges <privileges>              A comma separated set of the privileges for the script
                                            execution.
+    --silent                               Executes the script in silent
+                                           mode, where all info messages
+                                           is not going to be shown.
     --untrusted-code                       Run the script as untrusted,
                                            which means that the script has
                                            no privileges.